What Does Your Child’s Educational Evaluation Really Tell You?

 Or your child may only get supports in those areas in which they scored poorly enough.

-For example, a child who struggles with writing, due a combination of a language deficit and a handwriting issue.
+For example, a child who struggles with writing, due to a combination of a language deficit and a handwriting issue.
 This child may receive support services only for the language part, because they scored poorly enough to warrant services, while not receiving support for the handwriting piece because they did not do poorly enough.
 But perhaps the graphomotor struggle is taking away from the energy and attention this child has available to allow for focus on the language portion?

 The scores don’t tell you what is causing the struggle, but the pattern of error might give a clue.